At the Helm: TYPO3 President Leads the Open Website Alliance

 The next release on our roadmap is TYPO3 version 13.2, scheduled on 2 July 2024.
 The primary focus of this sprint release is on content blocks—a brand new way to build, manage, and edit content elements.

-The call for community budget ideas for the fourth quarter of 2024 was successful again: 9 of 14 ideas have made it to the poll.
+The call for community budget ideas for the third quarter of 2025 was successful: 10 of 11 ideas have made it to the poll.
 The ideas can now be…